Williloo/sus1531/README.md

 In this iteration, you are expected to:

-1. Produce a short report, `planning.pdf` containing a simplified approach to understanding user problems, and developing requirements for future iterations of Toohak.
+1. Produce a short report, `planning.pdf` containing a simplified approach to understanding user problems, and developing requirements for Toohak.
     * You will interview users of existing quiz platforms like Toohak to identify their requirements.
 You will create user stories, a use case, and validate these requirements with the users you interviewed.

-    * You will not need to develop or implement these features.
+    * Note that at this stage, the user stories and use cases you generate may or may not be implemented in this project assignment.
+The goal is to practice identifying and documenting requirements, even if not all of them are built immediately.
+Later, in Project Iteration 3, you will have the opportunity to extend your project with open-ended features, where you can implement additional functionality based on the requirements you have defined.
+This structured approach will help you gain confidence in each step of the SDLC before applying it to more complex development tasks.

+    * The course has set up some basic features for you to implement - as described in Tasks 2.

 2. Write tests for and implement the basic functionality of Toohak.
 The basic functionality is defined as per the interface section below.
     * Test files you add should all be in the form `*.test.js`.